EPA's Collaboration with the World Health Organization (WHO)

 Chemicals and Toxics

 EPA currently serves as the Advisory Group Chair of the Global Alliance to Eliminate Lead Paint (Lead Paint Alliance), led by a joint secretariat of WHO and the United Nations Environment Programme.
-The Lead Paint Alliance is working to promote lead paint laws worldwide by 2020 to eliminate the use of lead paint, including household paint and paint used on children’s toys.
+The Lead Paint Alliance is working to promote lead paint laws worldwide to eliminate lead in paint, including household paint and paint used on children’s toys.

-EPA helped create WHO’s Chemical Risk Assessment Network, Exit launched in 2012.
+EPA helped create WHO’s Chemical Risk Assessment Network, launched in 2012.
 This network has improved global chemical risk assessment though scientific exchanges, capacity building, and identification of research needs and emerging health risks.
-EPA and WHO continue to create standardized methodologies to evaluate chemicals and train experts in these methods.
+EPA and WHO continue to collaborate on best practices to evaluate chemicals and pollutants and to train global experts in these methods.

 Water, Sanitation and Health

 EPA has long supported WHO’s guidelines on drinking water quality and guidelines for recreational water quality.
-At present, EPA and WHO are expanding the guidelines to address chemical exposure in drinking water, a critical element of ensuring safe water for human consumption.
+At present, EPA and WHO are expanding the guidelines to address chemical and microbial exposure in drinking water and recreational waters, two critical elements of ensuring safe water for human consumption and recreation.

-EPA and WHO developed guidelines for Sanitation Safety Planning Exit to support the safe reuse of wastewater and greywater in agriculture, improve waste management and better protect water quality.
+EPA and WHO developed guidelines for Sanitation Safety Planning to support the safe reuse of wastewater and greywater in agriculture, improve waste management and better protect water quality.
 These guidelines will support water suppliers, governments and other stakeholders.
 The EPA and WHO continue to collaborate on the development of guidelines and other reports such as the Application of Quantitative Microbial Risk Assessment for Water Safety Managementreport, the Water Safety in Distribution Systems report and the Protecting Surface Water for Health report, among others.